SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 In this case, however, you should find that binaries compiled for i386 (so not x86_64) on other GNU/Linux machines you have access to may work.

-If you experience other problems in this area, please get in touch with us.
+If you experience other problems in this area, please get in touch with us, whilst we await the deployment of a general purpose ArchLinux 32-bit server.

 Running Java programs on the ECS/SGE Grid